watney-dev/numeraire-analysis/numeraire-analysis.md

 **Impact**:

 -   **Functionality**: The use of `delegatecall` allows the `NumeraireBackend` contract to leverage external contract logic while keeping its own storage and state intact.
 This means the `stake` function's implementation can be changed or upgraded in the `delegateContract` without redeploying the main `NumeraireBackend` contract.
--   **Flexibility**: This approach provides flexibility and upgradability to the smart contract, allowing the Numerai platform to adapt and evolve its staking mechanism without needing to migrate users' data to a new contract.
+-   **Flexibility**: This approach provides flexibility and upgradability to the smart contract, allowing the Numeraire platform to adapt and evolve its staking mechanism without needing to migrate users' data to a new contract.
 -   **Security Considerations**: While `delegatecall` provides powerful upgradability, it must be used cautiously due to potential security risks.
 If the `delegateContract` contains malicious code or becomes compromised, it can manipulate the state of the `NumeraireBackend` contract.

-The `stake` function in the Numerai smart contract demonstrates the use of `delegatecall` to maintain an upgradeable and flexible staking mechanism.
-This approach leverages external contract logic while preserving the context of the main contract, contributing to the robustness and adaptability of the Numerai protocol.
+The `stake` function in the Numeraire smart contract demonstrates the use of `delegatecall` to maintain an upgradeable and flexible staking mechanism.
+This approach leverages external contract logic while preserving the context of the main contract, contributing to the robustness and adaptability of the Numeraire protocol.